MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 </details>
 ```

-**Sample rendered output**
+**Sample result**

-Using code in a Jekyll site, this was the output in the HTML (the only change is wrapping for readability).
+Using the code above in a Jekyll site, here is the rendered result.

 <details>
 <summary>